FREQUENTLY ASKED QUESTIONS

 How do you engage and partner with parents?

 We greatly value parent and community engagement.
-We work to create numerous opportunities for parents to be actively involved in our schools, including volunteer opportunities, parent surveys and community-building events.
+We work to create numerous opportunities for parents to be actively involved in our schools, including volunteer opportunities, parent surveys, and community-building events.
 Each CWC school decides how to best work with their parents.
 For example, CWC Los Angeles has a parent representative nominated to their regional board.
-CWC schools engage parents and communities in schools through a variety of channels, including a principal’s coffee, academic meets up, email and text messages, letters sent home, parent meetings and phone calls – and invite parents who are able to be active participants in additional school-level committees.
+CWC schools engage parents and communities in schools through a variety of channels, including a Principal’s Council, principal’s coffee, academic meets up, email and text messages, letters sent home, parent meetings and phone calls – and invite parents who are able to be active participants in additional school-level committees.